papaj2139/FRISKY-LANGUAGE/README.md

 import graphics
 ```

-In this example, the `frisky_graphics` module is imported and can be used to access its functions and features.
+In this example, the `graphics` module is imported and can be used to access its functions and features.

 ---